Everest Base Camp Trek - 14 Days

 • Adventure-wise, Everest Base Camp is always better since it’s in the region of the tallest mountain in the world.
 But if you’re not ready for a high-altitude trek (over 5,000 meters) with fewer days involved, Annapurna Base Camp would better suit you.

 • No, there are mountain lodges throughout the Everest Base Camp Trek.
 So, a sleeping bag is not needed.
-If required Mount Glory will provide as a complementary.
+If required, Mount Glory Treks will provide it as complimentary.

 • Yes, many hotels and restaurants on the Everest Base Camp trail offer vegetarian food.
 So, you don’t have to worry about this part.